 Figure 3.
-Whole-brain co-activation patterns for the functional zones.
-The posterior zone-primarily-the middle zone-, including dorsolateral prefrontal cortex, superior parietal cortex, and dorsoanterior portions of the insula.
-The anteriorzonedistinct-Images were whole-brain corrected using false detection rate (FDR) at p <0.01.
+Whole-brain co-activation patterns for the three MFC functional zones.
+The posterior zone (blue) co-activated primarily with lateral motor cortices but also showed strong co-activation with posterior insula and operculum as well as the cerebellum; the middle zone (red) co-activated with the frontoparietal control network, including dorsolateral prefrontal cortex, superior parietal cortex, and dorsoanterior portions of the insula.
+The anterior zone (green) showed a distinct pattern, co-activating with regions in default network, such as posterior cingulate and temporal cortices.
+Images were whole-brain corrected using false detection rate (FDR) at p <0.01.